Our Prusa I3 MK3S is available for printing small-scale 3D printing projects.

 What is the maximum size of object I can print at the library?

-The object or part thereof must fit within the confines of the build area in the printer, and the object must be printed within your appointment time.
+The object or part thereof must fit within the confines of the build area in the printer, with a maximum build volume of 25X21X21 cm (9.84"X8.3"X8.3"), and the object must be printed within your appointment time.

 I am not sure what to print.
 Any suggestions?